 What did Jesus Say about Fear?

-There are many times when Jesus addressed fear while he was on earth.
-Jesus spoke to the disciples about a time when they would face persecution by others in Matthew 10:18.
+There are Bible verses about fear that are direct quotes from Jesus.
+He spoke to the disciples about a time when they would face persecution by others in Matthew 10:18.
+Jesus told his disciples to not be afraid, (even though they would face danger and persecution).

 Living with a Healthy Fear–the Fear of the Lord